dougsweetser/Quaternion_Lorentz_Transformations/docs/index.md

 is greater than four, my claim must necessarily be wrong, or so it is reasonably claimed.

-This repo contains a Jupyter notebook which argues my side of the case.
+This repo contains two Jupyter notebooks which argues my side of the case.
 Please read it and let me know what you think.

-As Jupyter Notebooks:
+As Jupyter Notebook downloads:

 [Lorentz boost with just h](Lorentz_boosts_w_just_h.ipynb)